gregorymiller/Bacarrat/README.md

-# Bacarrat
+# Baccarat

-This is a simple bacarrat game for android.
+This is a simple baccarat game for android.
 Resources not included.